Loading...

 Hydration

-Drink plenty of water with your meal.
-Staying hydrated can aid in digestion and glucose regulation.
+Drink plenty of water throughout your meal.
+Staying hydrated can help in the digestion process and improve your body’s ability to manage blood sugar levels.

 healthspan-mbl